Electric Vehicle Fleet and Charging Infrastructure Planning: Introduction

 \section{Introduction}

-The transportation industry is undergoing a transition from Internal Combustion Engine (ICE) cars to Electric Vehicles (EVs) due to advances in technology, growing awareness of the negative impact of climate change, and widespread government support for this technology.
-In 2022, the United States federal government enacted the Inflation Reduction Act, which provides tax incentives for the acquisition of electric vehicles.
-This legislation serves as a catalyst for the widespread adoption of EVs in the US, as it encourages individuals and businesses to transition towards this technology.
-Additionally, the state of California has implemented an executive order mandating that, by 2035, all new vehicle sales within the state must be zero-emission vehicles, further solidifying the shift towards EVs in the transportation industry \citep{link1}.
-Major automakers such as Ford and General Motors have committed substantial resources to the manufacturing of electric vehicles.
-Ford plans to have between 40\% to 50\% of its total production to be EVs by 2030 \citep{link2} while General Motors has said that it will sell only zero-emission vehicles by 2035 \citep{link3}.
-Several other automakers are on the same track as consumer preferences shift.
-In fact, the electric vehicle global market share quadrupled from 2019 to 2021 reaching nearly 10\% in 2021 \citep{bibra2022global}.
+In 2022, the United States federal government enacted the Inflation Reduction Act, which provides tax incentives for acquiring electric vehicles, encouraging individuals and businesses to transition to this technology.
+In the state of California, executive order N-79-20 mandated that, by 2035, all new vehicle sales within the state must be zero-emission vehicles, further solidifying the shift towards EVs in transportation \citep{link1}.
+Shifting consumer preferences---the electric vehicle global market share quadrupled from 2019 to 2021, reaching nearly 10\% in 2021 \citep{bibra2022global}---have prompted major automakers like Ford and General Motors to commit substantial resources to electric vehicle manufacturing \citep{link2,link3}.

-This transformation is also manifesting in the on-demand transportation industry, where several ride-hailing firms have commenced offering electric vehicle services and have put forward plans to eventually transition to an entirely EV-based fleet.
-For example, Alto, a premium ride-hailing company operating in major US cities such as Los Angeles and San Francisco, plans to have a full EV fleet by the end of 2023 \citep{link4}.
-Additionally, Uber announced in 2020 its commitment to providing zero-emission rides and plans to have hundreds of thousands of electric vehicles as part of its fleet by 2025 \citep{link5}.
-In 2021, Revel launched an all-EV ride-sharing service in New York City and has plans to continue growing its fleet and charging infrastructure \citep{link7}.
+In the on-demand transportation industry, several ride-hailing firms have commenced offering electric vehicle services and have put forward plans to transition to an entirely EV-based fleet \citep{link4,link5}.
+In 2021, Revel launched an employee-based all-electric ride-hailing service in New York City with the vision to continue growing its fleet and charging infrastructure \citep{link7}; BluSmart, an Indian ride-hailing service, started operating a fully EV fleet in 2019 \citep{link8}.
+Furthermore, recent advances in AI technology have enabled autonomous vehicle companies such as Waymo One to start providing a 24/7 service with its all-electric fleet in several cities in the US \citep{link9} through its own app but also within the Uber ecosystem \citep{link10}.

-As the on-demand transportation industry shifts towards zero-emission vehicles, the availability \citep{anderson2022electric}, cost of charging stations, and longer refueling times may present challenges.
-While traditional gasoline cars can refuel in minutes, electric vehicles can take significantly longer to charge \citep{lamonaca2022state}.
-Level 1 chargers, available through standard household outlets, can provide 100km of driving range after 6-8 hours of charging.
-Level 2 chargers, which require specialized equipment and a dedicated electrical circuit, can charge the same distance in 1-2 hours but can cost between \$2,500-\$4,900 \citep{nelder2019reducing} for commercial installation.
-DC fast chargers, the quickest option, can charge 100km in as little as 10 minutes but can be quite costly, with estimates ranging from \$20,000-\$100,000 depending on the specific charging rate.